 Ideas for the Sunny Area

 Soak Up in a Splash Pad

 A big pool can provide much-needed heat relief in the summer, but setting one up can be too costly, and maintenance can be a pain in the neck.
 A splash pad is a much cheaper, but equally fun backyard idea.

-Lay out a tarp, install a sprinkler, and save yourself megabucks.
+Lay out a tarp, install a sprinkler, bring out your kids’ favorite water or pool toys and save yourself megabucks.
 Another option is to get a pre-packed DIY splash pad kit.